Sneakyfox1051/Spyder/README.md

 Furthermore, the utilization of Lidars instead of ultrasonic sensors can enhance the drone's safety and reliability.
 Introducing more advanced algorithms will also enhance the drone's autonomous capabilities.

+##Authors

+1. Guladab Bawa /21BCS9345@cuchd.in
+2. Gunmeet Singh /21BCS9331@cuchd.in
+3. Harsh Chauhan /21BCS9288@cuchd.in
+4. Abhisek Bag /21BCS9333@cuchd.in
+5. Vinay Prakash /21BCS9329@cuchd.in
+6. Aditi /21BCS9337@cuchd.in

+## License

+SELF DRIVING ROBOT licensed under the Apache 2.0 License.
+See the [`LICENSE`](LICENSE) file for more information.